StackGrandiose/blog/_posts/2022-9-28-post-test.md

 <br>

 <p>This kit was purchased for only around 20 dollars, which was a very good deal.
 Opening up the box there are 3 sprues (2 plastic & 1 clear), instructions, and a decal sheet.
 As most airplane kits do, the first step of assembly is the cockpit.<p>

+<h3>Cockpit</h3>
+Like most airplane models, the first assembly step is the cockpit.